CodeLancerA/WHUT_Flagteam_schedule-system/README.md

 1.Read the member file and store the member imformation in a suitable data structure, such as using a member c class(FlagMember) to store the name, grade, height, and other imformations, while also recoding their unavailale time for tasks and initialize the task count of each membver to 0.

-2.Preprocess the member information and make set(集合) of members.
+2.Preprocess the member information and make set(集合) of members Iterate all the member in the set to set their unvailable times.

 3.Filter out all members with a height above 178 from the member set to create a subset of high members.
 Then, remove this subset from the original member set.
 This will allow the scheduling process to choose one member with a height above 178 for East-West task execution.